Chalarangelo/30-seconds-of-code/blog_posts/javascript-boolean-function.md

 }
 ```

 For example, the above code will consider `x` truthy, even if it clearly contains `false` as its value.
-This might some confusing, but you can easily avoid it if you generally avoid using `Boolean` objects and the `new Boolean()` constructor, unless you are entirely certain that you need to use it for some reason.
+This might some confusing, but you can easily avoid it if you generally avoid using `Boolean` objects and the `Boolean` constructor, unless you are entirely certain that you need to use it for some reason.
 I cannot find any scenarios where I would need to use this, to be honest, so it might not be all that common to begin with.